 Afghanistan Situation

-The crisis in Afghanistan is a cycle of conflict and loss that has lasted more than 40 years.
+Afghanistan has suffered more than 40 years of conflict, natural disasters, chronic poverty, and food insecurity.
 Generations have never known peace.
 Millions of people in Afghanistan are experiencing misery and hunger amid decades of conflict, economic collapse, drought, and freezing wintertime temperatures.

 Afghanistan, which has endured repeated crises, faces its darkest time.